geosolutions-it/MapStore2/docs/user-guide/resources-properties.md

 * Add **Details** (only for *Maps* and *Dashboard*)

-Once a resource is saved, the *Edit properties* panel shows the creation and last modification date.
+Once a resource is saved, the *Edit properties* panel shows the creation and the last modification dates.
 An example in the image below:

 <img src="../img/resource-properties/resource_data.jpg" class="ms-docimage"  style="max-width:400px;"/>